tiagoacastro/Break-The-Ice-IART2019/README.txt

-How to compile/run (from inside the src folder):
+How to compile/run (if the source code is inside a java project and from inside the src folder):

 Game: javac game/*.java
       javac heuristic/*.java